 Virginia Pye is the author of two award-winning novels, Dreams of the Red Phoenix and River of Dust, and the forthcoming short story collection, Shelf Life of Happiness.
 Her stories, essays, and interviews have appeared in The North American Review, The Baltimore Review, Literary Hub, The New York Times, The Rumpus, Huffington Post and elsewhere.
-She lived in Richmond, Virginia, for many years and now lives in Cambridge, Massachusetts.
+She lived in Richmond, Virginia, for many years and recently returned Cambridge, Massachusetts, where she grew up.

 Virginia has been awarded Fiction Fellowships to the Tin House Writers’ Workshop, the Virginia Quarterly Review Conference, and the Virginia Center for the Creative Arts.
-She recently moved back to her hometown of Cambridge, where she’s now involved with the Grub Street Writing Center and other literary ventures.
-She was also recently a mentor in the AWP Writer to Writer Program.
-Virginia is married to contemporary art museum director John Ravenal, contemporary art curator and Executive Director of deCordova Sculpture Park and Museum, and is the mother of two young adult children, Eva and Daniel.
+She has also been a mentor in the AWP Writer to Writer Program.
+Virginia is married to John Ravenal, Executive Director of deCordova Sculpture Park and Museum, and is the mother of two young adult children, Eva and Daniel.